khaors/GQAnalyzer/README.md

-# __GQAnalyzer__: Package to create hydrogeochemical plots
+# __GQAnalyzer__: Package to analyze hydrogeochemical and fluid geothermal data
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/rves)](https://cran.r-project.org/package=GQAnalyzer)
 [![HitCount](http://hits.dwyl.io/khaors/rves.svg)](http://hits.dwyl.io/khaors/GQAnalyzer)

+The goal of GQAnalyzer is to be a tool to support the analysis of different types of geological fluids (groundwater and geothermal waters).
-The goal of GQAnalyzer is to create several plots routenely used in hydrogeochemistry including:
+This package includes several functions to create plots routinely used in hydrogeochemistry and analysis of geothermal fluid including:

 - Ternary diagrams
 - Piper plots